The Corporate Governance Review: Luxembourg

 ii Regulatory authorities

 Listed companies are often controlled by one or more major shareholders, rendering it impossible to rely solely on market monitoring to ensure that listed companies comply with the LuxSE Principles.
-Therefore, a system of monitoring involving the shareholders, the board and the LuxSE, at a minimum, is required to ensure proper observance of the principles of corporate governance.

 i Board structure and practices

 Although public limited liability companies may choose between a two-tier board structure21 and a the one-tier board structure,22 the latter remains by far the preferred option in Luxembourg, with a company being managed exclusively by a board invested with the broadest powers to act in the name and on behalf of the company.

 In a two-tier system, a company is managed by two bodies: the management board, charged with the day-to-day management of the company, and a supervisory board.
 The supervisory board's responsibilities include the appointment and permanent supervision of the management board members, and the right to inspect all company transactions.23 No person may be a member of both the management board and the supervisory board at the same time.24 Members of the supervisory board are liable towards the company and any third party in accordance with general law.25